 Nancy also recalls that health care was provided by everyone on the island making regular payments into a fund to pay for the services of a doctor and nurse, and of the children being despatched for “cough bottles” from the doctor, and having a sly taste on the way home!

 When the greengrocer visited, or paraffin oil was delivered for the lights, the residents had to cross the bridge “to the mainland” to collect their provisions, although fresh milk was delivered to their doors twice daily from the Lodge Farm (there were no fridges in those days).
 Paraffin oil for the lights was important, as there was no electricity on the island, and gas lighting was only introduced in the late 1930s.

-This picture (still to be added) is of Tom Swanson delivering papers on Rocky Island in the 1930s to Mrs Lizzie Elder, Nancy’s aunt, with the Seaton Sluice Volunteer Live Saving Company Watch House in the background.
+This picture (right) is of Tom Swanson delivering papers on Rocky Island in the 1930s to Mrs Lizzie Elder, Nancy’s aunt, with the Seaton Sluice Volunteer Live Saving Company Watch House in the background.

 The majority of men on the island earned their living locally as coal miners, and as such, were entitled to free coal.
 This coal was dumped outside the Kings Arms for them to collect, and all the residents worked together to bring it across to the island.
 Nancy recalls that no-one had a wheelbarrow, so it had to be carried in anything that was available, including the tin baths!
 Pity the poor person who had the first bath after the coal delivery.Nancy used to love Fridays, because that was the day that her mother would fill the boiler in the wash house so that they could have hot water for a bath.